helenb/slides/slides.md

 </video>

 <!--
-HTML5 was designed to do away with the need for third pary plugins like flash, and now all browsers will block flash content by default as it is insecure.
+These days all browsers will block flash content by default as it is insecure.
 However, there are browser extensions you can still find to play old flash files, so you can have the treat of seeing the intro to my portfolio website from 2000.
 -->

 ---